masterARORA/ReactMeals/README.md

 step 2: open the terminal ( ctrl + ~ ) then run this command >> npm i << (it'll install all the necessary file that runs in background)

-step 3: choose any file from scr,(appeared on your code aditer) let say App.js and open terminal on your coding editor with the help of shortcut key ctrl + ~ (on VS Code)
+step 3: choose any file from scr,(appeared on your code aditer) let say App.js and open terminal on your coding editor ( ctrl + ~ )

 step 4: To run the project type >> npm start << this will fire the chrome browser and you can now able to see my project.